SweetysimA/Building-a-Resilient-Digital-Future-for-Bangladesh/README.md

 </p>

 <p align="justify">
-Although Bangladesh has taken steps through laws like the Digital Security Act, there are still significant gaps in protecting personal data, securing digital systems, and ensuring safe online experiences.
+Although Bangladesh has taken steps through laws like the <strong>Digital Security Act 2018</strong>, there are still significant gaps in protecting personal data, securing digital systems, and ensuring safe online experiences.
 To build a safer and more resilient digital future, it is essential to reform and modernize existing cyber laws.
 </p>

 <p align="justify">